AriZuu/picoos-net/README.md

 It is currently based on version 2.7 of [contiki][3].
 Support for both IPv4 and ipV6 is included.

-In addition to standard uIP stack library includes a simple socket-like layer to make programming easier.
+In addition to standard uIP stack library includes two socket layers ("native" and BSD sockets) to make programming easier.
+BSD socket layer contains only basic functionality but should enable writing programs that are compatible with other environments using sockets.

 Library includes some device drivers.
 Enc28j60 is quite common chip, [driver being used currently][4] is written by